aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

  * The hash length (number of bits) of the scan beacon.
 A number between 1 and 64.
  * An OPTIONAL version number
- * An OPTIONAL prefix character
+ * An OPTIONAL prefix, a single utf8 character
- * An OPTIONAL split character
+ * An OPTIONAL split, a single utf8 character, or decimal numbers separated by a single utf8 character
- * An OPTIONAL inner character
+ * An OPTIONAL inner, a single utf8 character
  * An OPTIONAL "previous" entry, consisting of all of the above, except for source field name, indicating the previous state of this beacon.

-It is an error to specify an inner character, but not a split character.
+It is an error to specify an `inner`, but not a `split`.
-An implementation MUST return an error when constructing a beacon in this case.
+An implementation MUST fail when constructing a beacon in this case.

+If the `split` is specified as 2:4:6, that is the same as a `split` of `:`, except that the first part has a hash length of 2, the second part a hash length of 4, any additional parts have a hash length of 6.
+An implementation MUST fail if the first number in the list is not equal to the hash length specified for the beacon.

 The name of a beacon attribute is typically the concatenation of a fixed prefix (e.g `aws-ddbec-sb-`) and the source field name.

-#### Note : An individual scan beacon can have no more than one "previous" entry.
+An individual beacon can have no more than one "previous" entry.

 This optional previous values allows the library to support changes in the configuration over time.
 If the configuration for a scan beacon changes,